mightyguava/jl/README.md

 The default is `-format compact`, which extracts only important fields from the JSON log, like `message`, `timestamp`, `level`, colorizes and presents them in a easy to skim way.
 It drops un-recongized fields from the logs.

-The other option is `-format logrus`, which formats the JSON logs in a way that closely resembles [logrus's](https://github.com/sirupsen/logrus) text format.
+The other option is `-format logfmt`, which formats the JSON logs in a way that closely resembles [logfmt](https://blog.codeship.com/logfmt-a-log-format-thats-easy-to-read-and-write/).
 This option will emit all fields from each log line.

 Both formatters will echo non-JSON log lines as-is.